Solo Travel Madrid: 23 Memorable Things to Do Alone (2024)

 15. El Rastro Flea Market

 Held on Sundays, El Rastro is the largest and most popular open-air flea market in Madrid.
 Joining the locals in this weekly ritual is one of the coolest things to do alone in Madrid.
 Not only is it great for shopping for almost any good your heart desires, but it’s also a chance to participate in authentic Madrinleno culture.
 Locals gather at the flea market each weekend to shop, socialize and, of course, eat tapas.
+With all the cool memorabilia, this spot is definitely one of the most Instagrammable places in Madrid!

 16. Seville Day Trip